Management of Resource at the Network Edge for Federated Learning: Edge Computing

 Edge computing is a distributed computing paradigm that brings computation and data storage capabilities to the edge of the network, closer to the location where it is needed, thus reducing delays and bandwidth utilization in the network core.
 This paradigm reduces computation and data offloading to the cloud.

-In edge computing, there are two types of edge nodes: edge servers and edge devices with different computational capacities.
+There are two types of edge nodes n edge computing: edge servers and edge devices with different computational capacities.
 An edge server can be a Personal Computer (PC) or a half-rack built for processing Information Technology (IT) workloads (micro data center).
-Such edge servers are usually located near or on the routers or at access points to which end users are connected.
-Edge devices are typically mobile phones, vehicles, Internet-of-Things (IoT) devices and robots have limited computational resources.
-These devices usually have access to edge servers to execute different tasks, creating a distributed environment.
-Edge computing consists of the following~\cite{wang2020convergence}: \begin{itemize} \item \textit{Cloudlet and Micro Data Centers} comprise a network architecture element that combines mobile computing and cloud computing.
-It represents the middle layer of a three-tier architecture (mobile devices, micro cloud computing and the cloud). \item \textit{Fog computing}, which assumes a fully distributed multi-tier architecture for cloud computing with billions of devices and large-scale cloud data centers.
-The deployment of a fog is targeted on specific geographic areas; it is designed for applications that require real-time responses with strict latency requirements, such as highly interactive and Internet of Things (IoT) applications. \item \textit{Mobile Edge Computing/Multi-Access Edge Computing (MEC)}, which furnishes computing capabilities and service at the edge of cellular networks.
+Such edge servers are usually located near or on the routers or at access points.
+Edge devices are typically mobile phones, vehicles, Internet-of-Things (IoT) devices, and robots with limited computational resources.
+These devices usually access edge servers to execute different tasks, creating a distributed environment.
+Edge computing may consist of the following~\cite{wang2020convergence}: \begin{itemize} \item \textit{Cloudlet and Micro Data Centers} - a network architecture element that combines mobile computing and cloud computing.
+It represents the middle layer of a three-tier architecture (mobile devices, micro cloud computing, and the cloud). \item \textit{Fog computing} - a fully distributed multi-tier architecture for cloud computing with billions of devices and large-scale cloud data centers.
+The deployment of a fog is targeted at specific geographic areas; it is designed for applications that require real-time responses with strict latency requirements, such as highly interactive and Internet of Things (IoT) applications. \item \textit{Mobile Edge Computing/Multi-Access Edge Computing (MEC)} - furnishes computing capabilities and service at the edge of cellular networks.
 It is designed to provide low latency, context and location awareness, and large bandwidth. \end{itemize}